Warm It Up: Critical reception

 Steve Huey from AllMusic stated that the song "is nearly as good" as their debut single.
-Larry Flick from Billboard wrote, "While it's difficult to imagine anything coming close to matching the astonishing success of "Jump", this chunky pop/hip-hopper has a decent shot—mostly because it bares a remarkable resemblance to its predecessor.
+Larry Flick from Billboard magazine wrote, "While it's difficult to imagine anything coming close to matching the astonishing success of 'Jump', this chunky pop/hip-hopper has a decent shot—mostly because it bears a remarkable resemblance to its predecessor.
 Attitudinal rhymes are matched with fist-waving chorus chants."
 People Magazine commented, "And cheek the speed at which they spin out their ragamuffin rhymes".
-The added, "Obviously the tongue matures before the rest of the body."
+They added, "Obviously the tongue matures before the rest of the body."
 Johnny Dee from Smash Hits noted the "snappy, perky rhymes with plenty of that speedy tongue-twisting rrrrrrapping".